tkarifl/hb-final/README.md

 The project consist of 3 docker containers (1 of them is this application, and the other two are mongodb and postresql).
 The api takes rest requests, process crud operations to db(postgresql), report the most added items to lists (can be done for specific user too if wanted), and update mongodb from postresql.
 The mongodb's purpose is storing logs from postgresql (list item logs) and the api will fetch these logs from the mongodb to report the most added items to lists.
-An hangfire job (for every 1 hour), will sync the mongodb from postgresql.
+A hangfire job (for every 1 hour), will sync the mongodb from postgresql.

 # Notes
 - The project's architecture is clean architecture(onion architecture)